-At the instant one of the wheels is about to lock up, you will feel a slight pulsation in the brake pedal and the vehicle, indicating that the ABS is in the regulating mode.
-On slippery road surfaces, the ABS will already respond with a slight brake pedal pressure.
-The pulsating brake pedal can be an indication of hazardous road conditions, and remind you may want to take extra care driving.
+At the instant one of the wheels is about to lock up, you will feel a slight pulsation in the brake pedal indicating that the ABS is in the regulating mode.
+On slippery road surfaces, the ABS will respond even with only slight brake pedal pressure.
+The pulsating brake pedal can be an indication of hazardous road conditions, and it functions as a reminder to take extra care while driving.

-The ABS indicator lamp in the instrument cluster comes on with the key in steering lock position 2 and should go out with the engine running.
+The ABS (ANTILOCK) indicator lamp in the instrument cluster comes on with the key in steering lock position 2 and should go out with the engine running.

 If the charging voltage falls below 10 volts, the indicator lamp comes on and the ABS is switched off.
 When the voltage is above this value again, the indicator lamp should go out and the ABS will be operational.

 If the ABS indicator lamp does not go out or comes on while driving, it indicates that the ABS has detected a malfunction and has switched off.
 In this case, the brake system functions in the usual manner, but without antilock assistance.
 We recommend that you visit an authorized MERCEDES-BENZ dealer as soon as possible to have the system checked.